kehantan/labbook/docs/assays/plaque.rst

     For this step we can still use serological pipette because the virus is not introduced to the wells yet.

 #.
-Wash with PBS.
+Wash cells with PBS.

+    #.
+Dispense 300 uL of PBS into each well from the wall of each well.

-    There are no fix amount use, just need to cover the cell layer.
+        There are actually no fixed amount to use, just need to cover the cell layer.
 I usually use 300 uL.

         Dispense from the wall of each well to prevent detaching the cell layer due to pressure from micropipette.

+    #.
+Tilt the plate side to side and back and forth for a few times to porperly wash the cells.

 #.
 Add 300 uL of 2% DMEM in negative control well.
 #.
 Add 300 uL of diluted virus into corresponding well.